ualsg/ualsg.netlify.app/content/post/2022-04-plos-one-population-estimation-demographics/index.md

 Congratulations to {{% mention "noee" %}}, our visiting scholar from the University of Edinburgh, on the great job and the publication of her first first-author paper! :raised_hands: :clap:

 Also, congrats to her on graduating in the MSc in GIS programme.
-Noée has continued her career at the municipal government of the City of Lucern in Switzerland.
+Noée has continued her career at the municipal government of the City of Lucern Council in Switzerland.

 ### Abstract